Publication of Jason Schenker's New Book - The Future After COVID

 And the most important strategic question is: What comes next?

-The Future After COVID includes futurist perspectives on long-term changes, challenges, and opportunities that the COVID-19 pandemic is likely to holdperspectives and draws on research, courses, and training materials from The Futurist Institute’s Certified Futurist program to offer strategic futurist perspectives into the potential long-term impacts of COVID-19 for over a dozen different critical fields and industries in the years ahead.
+The Future After COVID includes futurist perspectives on long-term changes, challenges, and opportunities that the COVID-19 pandemic is likely to hold, including for over a dozen different critical fields and industries.

+Schenker's book draws on research, courses, and training materials from The Futurist Institute’s Certified Futurist and Long-Term Analyst (FLTA) program.
+The program trains strategists, consultants, and leaders to incorporate new and emerging trends into long-term planning.

 Some of the chapters in The Future of COVID include: